richardschembri/xptp/README.md

 <img src="https://img.shields.io/badge/ver-0.1.1--alpha-blue.svg"></img>

+A minimilistic presentation application that makes use of a plain text file.
+Every paragraph or image filepath represents a slide in the presentation.

-A cross platform implementation of [sent](https://tools.suckless.org/sent/) using the [Godot engine](https://godotengine.org/)
+It is essentially a cross platform implementation of [sent](https://tools.suckless.org/sent/) using the [Godot engine](https://godotengine.org/)

 ## (Non-)Features